salif/linkita/README.md

 # Linkita

-Linkita is a multilingual, clean and elegant blog theme for Zola.

-It is based on [Kita](https://github.com/st1020/kita) with some features added.
+A clean and elegant blog theme for [Zola](https://www.getzola.org/).
+Linkita is based on [Kita](https://github.com/st1020/kita) and [Hugo-Paper](https://github.com/nanxiaobei/hugo-paper) and is multilingual and SEO friendly.
-Kita is based on Hugo theme [hugo-paper](https://github.com/nanxiaobei/hugo-paper) with some features added.

 ## Demo